-Along with your beach party essentials, you should always have your hat, longsleeves, and sunscreen when at the shore or next to the pool.
-This becomes double important after a sunburn.
+Along with your beach party essentials, you should always have your hat, long sleeves, and sunscreen when at the shore or next to the pool.
+This becomes doubly important after a sunburn.
 Depending on the extent of the burn, it might take a few days to fade away.
 Regular application of products will give you some sunburn relief, but make sure you don’t make things worse by adding more sun insult to your injury.

 Products that are worth it

 If you prefer a thicker spread than pure oil or gel, look for after-sun lotions that have natural ingredients.

 COOLA’s Radical Recovery After-Sun Lotion contains agave, aloe vera, lavender oil, rosemary extract, and sunflower oil, and promises to “promote collagen synthesis while offering UV protection and clinically proven relief from sunburn.”

 MAKE’s Succulent Skin Gel was designed to soothe, calm, and comfort skin after exposure to any extreme conditions like high wind and heat.
 The formula includes aloe vera, prickly pear, chamomile, calendula, and comfrey, which delivers intense hydration to sunburned skin.
 Now, make sure you know the habits that put you at higher risk of getting a sunburn in the first place.